ausazh/go-project/readme.md

 - the app will simply be run when necessary (as opposed to being hosted as an always-on service)

 ## Process

+- After planning and writing an example json...
+- Scaffolding the app
+  - adding the 4 functions and the basic control flow in main()
+  - typing the 4 functions and passing arguments in main
+    - simple struct for Report to start with
+    - will leave the actual return type of post function until we add the http package
+- Adding the JSON schema
+  - generated from the example json using www.jsonschema.net
+  - edited to remove unnecessary details

 ### Challenges